sasha0552/unofficial-discord-api-docs/docs/notes/user-settings.md

 ### PATCH `/users/@me/settings-proto/:id`

-Merges setting store provided in body, with setting store stored in database, and returns modified setting store
+Merges setting store are provided in the body, with the setting store stored in the database, and returns the modified setting store

 ??? info "Request/response specification"
     Request: